jimmywong2003/ble-nrf5-dual-peripheral-role-example/README.md

 In this example, it would add the NUS (Nordic UART service) with LBS together as duel peripheral role and do the data forwarding from one central to another central.

+Also, the SAADC would be added to check on the battery level.

 ## Requirements